Powell Family Cooking

 What is the best way to sear ahi tuna for a poke bowl?

 The key to perfectly seared ahi tuna is using high heat and a quick sear.
-Heat a pan with sesame oil until shimmering, then sear the tuna for 30-45 seconds per side, ensuring the center remains rare.
+Heat a pan with sesame oil until shimmering, then sear the tuna for 1 to 2 minutes per side, ensuring the center remains rare.
 Pressing the fish into sesame seeds before searing adds a flavorful crust and extra texture.

 Can I make a poke bowl ahead of time?